maxwellarrigona/api/README.md

-# Statistics
+# API's

-This repository was created to showcase my abilities using statistics to gather, review, analyze, and draw conclusions from data, as well as apply quantified mathematical models to appropriate variables.
+This repository was created to showcase my abilities using API's to gather, review, analyze, and draw conclusions from data, as well as apply quantified mathematical models to appropriate variables.